ewfx/gaied-exceptionally-unhandled/code/test/README.md

-## Delete this file

-Instead place your test files here
+This folder contains the test sample files generated using ChatGPT